Sexual Health Training for Clinicians | Transcend Training Institute

 Built for working clinicians.

-This is not a survey course.
-Every module is built around clinical competencies that translate directly to practice, the kind of knowledge that changes how you sit with a client the next day.
+Not a survey of topics.
+Not a certificate of attendance.
+Every program is built around clinical competencies that translate directly to practice -- the kind of training that changes how you sit with a client the next day.

 Evidence-based throughout